Epistimio/orion/CONTRIBUTING.md

 TODO

 ### How to submit changes
-Short and sweet message, giving an overview of our process.
-Refer to the developer documentation in the docs.
+Short and sweet message, giving an overview of our process (Such as how to make a PR).Refer to the developer documentation in the docs.

 ---
 Thank you for contributing!
 We really appreciate it!